Emma Thompson: Relationships

 Thompson was living alone as her relationship with Branagh deteriorated and she became depressed.
 While filming Sense and Sensibility in 1995, she began a relationship with her co-star Greg Wise.
 On how she was able to overcome her depression, she stated, "Work saved me and Greg saved me.
 He picked up the pieces and put them together again."
-The couple have a daughter, Gaia, who was conceived via IVF when Thompson was 39.
+The couple have a daughter, who was conceived via IVF when Thompson was 39.

 Thompson and Wise married in Dunoon, Scotland, in 2003.
 The family's permanent residence is in West Hampstead, London, on the same road as her childhood home.
-Also in 2003, Thompson and Wise informally adopted a Rwandan orphan and former child soldier named Tindyebwa Agaba.
+Also in 2003, Thompson and Wise informally adopted a Rwandan orphan and former child soldier.
 They met at a Refugee Council event when he was sixteen, and Thompson invited him to spend Christmas at their home.
 "Slowly," Thompson has commented, "he became a sort of permanent fixture, came on holiday to Scotland with us, became part of the family."
 Agaba became a British citizen in 2009.
 On 28 February 2020, Thompson and Wise were declared residents of Venice.
 The couple own homes in West Hampstead, London; Scotland; and Venice.